Health Work Committees’ Ties to the PFLP Terror Group

 Dr. Ahmad Maslamani

-According to the PFLP, Dr. Ahmad Maslamani was co-founder and director of the Health Work Committees in the West Bank until his death.
+According to the PFLP, Dr. Ahmad Maslamani was co-founder and director of the Health Work Committees in the West Bank until his death in 2008.

-- According to the PFLP, Maslamani was a PFLP “Central Committee member” until his death in 2008.
+- According to a 2014 article on the PFLP’s website, Maslamani was a PFLP “Central Committee member” until his death.
 He “helped to establish the organization of the party [PFLP] in the city of Jerusalem…In addition, he founded a school where prisoners from the Popular Front are studying.”

 - According to a January 2013 PFLP article “Five years on: Remembering Comrade Dr. Ahmad Maslamani, struggler and healer of the Palestinian people,” “Comrade Ahmad was arrested by the occupation forces on numerous occasions, spending a total of seven years in Israeli detention and prisons.”
 The PFLP article also features a note about Maslamani’s death written by HWC’s board of directors.